Ó Flaithbheartaigh: Flaithbertaigh Ua Flaithbertaigh, King of Connacht

 Crichaireacht cinedach nduchasa Muintiri Murchada is a tract listing the main families and their estates of the Muintir Murchada in the reign of its lord, Flaithbertaigh Ua Flaithbertaigh, who was king of Iar Connacht from 1091 until his death in 1098.
 He seized the kingship of Connacht in 1092 by blinding the Godfather of his children, King Ruaidrí na Saide Buide.
 He was killed by Ruaidrí's sons in 1098.

 Kings of Iar Connacht

 The subsequent king of Iar Connacht, Muireadhach Ua Flaithbheartaigh (died 1121), and his descendants, remained loyal to the Ó Conchobair's.

-Before the close of the 13th century, the Ó Flaithbertaigh clan became masters of the entire territory of Iar Connacht, extending from the western banks of Lough Corrib to the shores of the Atlantic.
-In the 1230s, the Normans invaded Ireland and took Galway.
-Native Irish were forbidden from entering the city freely.
-In the 16th century, the Ó Flaithbertaigh built a tower house called Aughnanure Castle, which was featured on an Irish stamp and is now a National Monument and tourist destination, managed by the Office of Public Works.
+Before the close of the 13th century, the Chiefs of Clan Ó Flaithbertaigh became Lords of Iar Connacht, extending from the western banks of Lough Corrib to the shores of the Atlantic.
+In the 1230s, the Hiberno-Normans came and took Galway.
+Gaels were forbidden even from entering the city walls.
+In the 16th-century, the Ó Flaithbertaigh built a tower house called Aughnanure Castle, which was featured on an Irish stamp and became a National Monument and tourist destination, managed by the Office of Public Works.